 An acquired brain injury, on the other hand, is any non-traumatic brain injury that has occurred after birth.
-These type of brain injuries occur at the cellular level within the brain, and therefore can affect cells throughout the entire brain.
+These types of brain injuries occur at the cellular level within the brain, and therefore can affect cells throughout the entire brain.
 Examples include stroke, near-drowning, neurotoxins, hypoxic (brain receives insufficient oxygen) or anoxic brain injury (brain receives no oxygen), tumor, or electrical shock.

 Common causes of acquired brain injury include:

 Please seek medical care immediately and call our personal injury law firm.
 Our goal is to efficiently recover the compensation needed for your past and future medical costs and noneconomic losses, and improve the quality of your life.
 Our San Diego brain injury attorneys and staff are committed to making sure that you and your family are taken care of in every way possible.
 We will help guide you through the complex legal process.

 We offer free consultations and take all personal injury cases on a contingency basis.
-That means there is no cost you to retain our services, and you only pay if we win your case.
+That means there is no cost to retain our services, and you only pay if we win your case.
 Please call us anytime to find out how Gomez Trial Attorneys can help answer the questions you have.

 In addition to winning brain damage compensation for you and your family, our goal is to improve the quality of life for our clients who have sustained a brain injury.
-The personal injury attorneys at Gomez Trial Attorneys can help ensure that your family is taken care in every way possible.
-Consultation is free and there is no out of pocket expense to you if we take your case.
+The personal injury attorneys at Gomez Trial Attorneys can help ensure that your family is taken care of in every way possible.
+Consultation is free and there is no out-of-pocket expense to you if we take your case.
 You pay nothing unless we win.
 Contact us today to find out how our San Diego brain injury attorneys can help you.

 ★ ★ ★ ★ ★